“Education either functions

 Cynthia received her Bachelors from Alverno College in 2009 and a masters in Curriculum and Instruction from the University of Wisconsin – Milwaukee in 2016.
 She is researching how translanguaging as a pedagogical practice affect students’ bilingualism/biliteracy development and culture identity.
 She is a proponent of students reading, writing and speaking in their native language and cultivating an environment where this is the norm.
 She is part of the Latino task force of United Way of greater Milwaukee, currently sits on the board of Serve Marketing and is an active volunteer to many non-profit organizations.

-She balances her life as an educator with biking, running, cooking/baking, reading and connecting with diverse people.
+She balances her life as an educator with biking, running, cooking/baking, reading, Netflix, and connecting with loved ones.
 Cynthia has traveled to several countries in South America, where she dreams to live and teach someday.
-She has a six-year-old nephew who she adores and inspires her daily work.
+She has a seven-year-old nephew who she adores and inspires her daily work.

 With nearly twenty years of urban science teaching experience, Joey is a passionate teacher researcher with scholarly interests